Anthony Rizzo: 2016

 Rizzo started as the first baseman at the 2016 All-Star game, receiving the most fan votes in the National League.
 By the end of the year, Rizzo had become one of three players, and the first left-handed player, in Cubs history to hit over 40 doubles and 30 home runs in the same year.
 Rizzo played in 155 games with 583 at bats and scored 94 runs.
-He was hit by a pitch 16 times, had 170 hits with 43 doubles, 4 triples, 32 home runs and 109 RBIs.
+He was hit by a pitch 16 times, had 170 hits with 43 doubles, 4 triples, 32 home runs, and 109 RBIs.
 He finished the year with a batting average of .292 and was fourth in the voting for National League Most Valuable Player.
 Rizzo's fielding excellence was rewarded with a Gold Glove Award.
 Rizzo was one of six finalists for the Marvin Miller Man of the Year Award and was the Cubs nominee for the Roberto Clemente Award.

 After an extremely slow start in the postseason, Rizzo broke out of his slump in the NLCS.
 He was an integral part of the last three victories over the Los Angeles Dodgers and led the Cubs to their first World Series appearance since 1945.
 In the 2016 World Series, Rizzo scored 7 runs and had 5 RBIs, and helped the Cubs win their first World Series title since 1908.
 He also won the Esurance MLB Award for "Best Social Media Personality" and for "Best Play: Defense".
-Rizzo's defense saved 11 runs for the Cubs which led all MLB first basemen and he was recipient of his first Fielding Bible Award and the Wilson Defensive Player of the Year Award.
+Rizzo's defense saved 11 runs for the Cubs, which led all MLB first basemen, and he was recipient of his first Fielding Bible Award and the Wilson Defensive Player of the Year Award.
 He also won the fan vote for the Platinum Glove Award.
 Rizzo took home two more awards for the year.
-One was the Silver Slugger; It's awarded to the best offensive producers at each position in the field in both the American and National Leagues.
-It was Rizzo's first time receiving the award.
-The last one was the MLBPAA Cubs Heart and Hustle Award.
+One was the Silver Slugger; It's awarded to the best offensive producers at each position in the field in each league.
+It was Rizzo's only Silver Slugger.
+The second was the MLBPAA Cubs Heart and Hustle Award.
 It was Rizzo's third time receiving the award from the Cubs organization.